byromxyz/dmpd/README.md

 ### Config

 - `--max-duration-ms XXX` Determines the maximum duration of the output.
 All other content will be trimmed.
-- `--slice` produces multiple PNG files for the whole manifest, each `max-duration-ms` long.
+- `--slice` Produces multiple PNG files for the whole manifest, each `max-duration-ms` long.
 - `--from-ms XXX` Start point within the manifest.
 - `--to-ms XXX` End point within the manifest.